cse110-fa21-group3/cse110-fa21-group3/admin/meetings/111621-TAMeeting.md

 - Finish pipline as soon as possible, don't wait for the checkpoint.
 It will be easier to test code.
 - More than 3 ADRs
 - The average user would not try to access and tamper with local storage.
 Have backups.
-- If you want to use github pages as a staging platform before Hiroku, that's fine.
+- If you want to use github pages as a staging platform before Heroku, that's fine.
 - Don't use inline styling for css.